akazukin5151/koneko/README.md

 * Make tests more professional
 * Move functions around modules to better reflect (im)purity

+# Roadmap

+* illust follow mode seems to be not updating outdated images?
+Most reliable mitigation is to manually delete the folder
+* Reloading then going back just redraws the current mode again, with possible instability
+* In-depth usage documentation?
+* Consistent public and private methods and attributes again
+* Startup time seems to be slow, but the delay is before the first line even executes.
+Import time is fast. `pip install` using the wheel seems to be faster.

+## Features

+* Go to related works from image view (illust_related)
+* View recommended illusts (illust_recommended)

 # FAQ
 * Pixiv keeps emailing me saying I've logged in, every time I use this app!